slaterbbx/webpack.static/readme.md

 - SCSS
 - Auto prefixer
 - Live Server
+- Babel polyfill ( env ) only uses polyfills that you require based on the supported browsers in package.json

 ## Other boilerplates
 ### Boilerplate for react full stack development with Nextjs: